cypress-io/cypress-documentation/content/guides/tooling/reporters.md

 ## Reporter Options

 Some reporters accept options that customize their behavior.
-These can be specified in your configuration file or via
-[command line](/guides/guides/command-line) options.
+These can be specified in your Cypress configuration or via [command line](/guides/guides/command-line) options.

 Reporter options differ depending on the reporter (and may not be supported at